 The letter covers a series of topics related to the lawsuit and Woodward Park City as a critical period in the lawsuit starts and the Planning Commission continues to review Woodward Park City.
 The panel is scheduled to hold a hearing on Wednesday at a meeting starting at 5:30 p.m. at the Marsac Building.
 The Planning Commission is tentatively set to return to the discussions at a meeting on July 9.

 "We, as well as others in the community, have been damaged because PCMR made a most unfortunate mistake.
-Now PCMR and Vail's failure to compromise is reducing our skier reservations and jeopardizing our property values," the letter says.

 The lawsuit centers on PCMR's lease of Talisker Land Holdings, LLC acreage underlying most of the resort's terrain.
 The landowner claims the lease expired and was not renewed.
 PCMR argues otherwise and contends it was denied a right of first refusal when Talisker Land Holdings, LLC reached an agreement with Colorado-based Vail Resorts to operate Canyons Resort.
 The deal could be extended to include the disputed terrain at PCMR depending on the outcome of the case.